Languages of Belgium: Use

 In national politics, politicians can freely choose to speak in any of the three official languages.
 In turn, the Belgian parliament provides simultaneous interpretation for those who require it to assist in communication.

 Education is provided by the Communities, Dutch in the Flemish Community (Flanders and Brussels), French in the French Community (Wallonia and Brussels), German in the German-speaking community.
 Instruction in other languages is prohibited in government-funded schools except for foreign language subjects.
 However, the English language has become increasingly used in higher education.

 Also all official correspondence and communication with the government (e.g. tax papers, local politics, ID/passport requests, building permits etc.) must be in the official language of the region or community.
 Inhabitants of a few municipalities are granted an exception to these rules.

 Multilingualism

 In 2006, the Université catholique de Louvain, the country's largest French-speaking university, published a report with the introduction (translated):

 Within the report, professors in economics Ginsburgh and Weber further show that of Brussels' residents, 95% declared they can speak French, 59% Dutch, and 41% know the non-local English.
 Of those under the age of forty, 59% in Flanders declared that they could speak all three, along with 10% in Wallonia and 28% in Brussels.
 In each region, Belgium's third official language, German, is notably less known than those.
-(Summary: